EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

   1) first we start a spinner
   - CouchDB authentication has priority (we use the Authorization header via cookie AuthSession http-Only samesite only)
   - If we're not already authenticated with Couchdb, we check if we have a token on the session storage, if that's the case, we store the azure user in session storage and we do nothing
     - What may happen is that we have a token which has expired.
-In that case, we should do nothing to not trigger errors (despite the fact that the CouchDB session API will return an http error.
-TODO check that)
+In that case, we should do nothing to not trigger errors (despite the fact that the CouchDB session API will return an http error.)
   2) if we're not logged in (nor session storage JWT (azure) nor cookie (couchdb))
   3) we want to do a sso silent login to check that we're not already logged in Azure -> if we're not logged in (sso failure) --> we're a guest user